Approximating CKY with Transformers: Related Work

 Modern neural constituency parsers typically fall into one of three camps: chart-based parsers~\citep{stern-etal-2017-minimal,gaddy-etal-2018-whats,kitaev-klein-2018-constituency,mrini-etal-2020-rethinking,tian-etal-2020-improving,tenney-etal-2019-bert,jawahar-etal-2019-bert,li-etal-2020-heads,murty2022characterizing}, transition-based parsers~\citep{zhang-clark-2009-transition, cross-huang-2016-span, vaswani-sagae-2016-efficient, vilares-gomez-rodriguez-2018-transition-based, fernandez-astudillo-etal-2020-transition}, or sequence-to-sequence-style parsers~\citep{vinyals2015grammar, kamigaito-etal-2017-supervised, suzuki-etal-2018-empirical, fernandez-gonzalez-gomez-rodriguez-2020-enriched, nguyen-etal-2021-conditional, yang-tu-2022-bottom}.

 Our approach most closely resembles chart-based methods, in that we compute scores for all spans for all non-terminals.
-However, unlike chart-based parsers, we aim to only approximate, or amortize, running the CKY algorithm~\citep{kasami1966efficient,younger1967recognition,baker1979trainable}.
+However, unlike chart-based parsers, we aim to only approximate, or amortize, running the CKY algorithm.
 Unlike transition-based or sequence-to-sequence-style methods, our approximation involves attempting to predict a parse jointly and independently, rather than incrementally.
-Within the world of chart-based neural parsers, those of \citet{kitaev-klein-2018-constituency} and \citet{kitaev-etal-2019-multilingual} have been enormously influential, and state-of-the-art constituency parsers, such as those of \citet{mrini-etal-2020-rethinking} and \citet{tian-etal-2020-improving}, adapt this basic approach while improving it.
+Within the world of chart-based neural parsers, those of \citet{kitaev-klein-2018-constituency} and \citet{kitaev-etal-2019-multilingual} have been enormously influential, and state-of-the-art constituency parsers, such as those of \citet{mrini-etal-2020-rethinking} and \citet{tian-etal-2020-improving}, adapt this approach while improving it.

+The approach of employing an independent-span classification training objective along with greedy decoding for inference has also been explored by \citet{zhang-etal-2019-empirical} in the context of dependency parsing.
+It is worth emphasizing that while the \citet{zhang-etal-2019-empirical} work shows that a scoring model with quadratic complexity can approximate the also quadratic Chu-Liu-Edmonds algorithm~\citep{1965On}, used for decoding in dependency parsing, our work focuses on approximating a cubic complexity decoding algorithm using a scoring model with quadratic complexity.

-We are additionally motivated by recent work on neural algorithmic reasoning \citep{xu2019can,csordas2021neural,dudzik2022graph,deletang2022neural,ibarz2022generalist}, some of which has endeavored to solve classical dynamic programs~\citep{velivckovic2022clrs} and MDPs~\citep{chen2021decision} with graph neural networks and transformers, respectively.
-One interesting respect in which learning to compute CKY differs from many other algorithmic reasoning challenges (including other dynamic programs) is that in addition to its discrete sentence input, CKY must also consume continuous parameters (i.e., log potentials).
+We are additionally motivated by recent work on neural algorithmic reasoning \citep{xu2019can,csordas2021neural,dudzik2022graph,deletang2022neural,ibarz2022generalist, liu2023transformers}, some of which has endeavored to solve classical dynamic programs~\citep{velivckovic2022clrs} and MDPs~\citep{chen2021decision} with graph neural networks and transformers, respectively.
+One respect in which learning to compute CKY differs from many other algorithmic reasoning challenges (including other dynamic programs) is that in addition to its discrete sentence input, CKY also consumes continuous log potentials.

 Finally, the idea of training a model to produce the solution to an optimization problem is known as training an ``inference network,'' and has been used famously in approximate probabilistic inference scenarios~\citep{Kingma2014} and in approximating gradient descent~\citep{johnson2016perceptual}.
 Most similar to our approach, \citet{tu2018learning} train an inference network to do Viterbi-style sequence labeling, although they do not consider parsing, and they require inference networks for both training and test-time prediction due to their large-margin approach.